What is a Bearish Engulfing Pattern

 Just to walk you through a few examples:

-You can see that there are five bearish engulfing, where it opened and then closes near the lows.
+You can see that there are three bearish engulfing, where it opened and then closes near the lows.

 Then the body of the subsequent candle is definitely larger and overcame the body of the previous candle.